 - Avoid foods with artificial sweeteners, such as sorbitol, mannitol, and xylitol, since this may trigger diarrhea; sugar-free chewing gums and beverages commonly contain these compounds

-Crohn’s disease cannot be prevented (9).
-A healthy diet and medications may help to ease symptoms and prevent flare-ups.
-It is a chronic condition that may remit and flare up during your child’s life.
-The disease may result in physical, emotional, and social issues in some children.
-Your endless support and encouragement, together with medical care, can help your child live with Crohn’s disease.
+Crohn’s disease in children should be discussed with the child’s pediatrician to make dietary changes that suit their needs.
+Some children with severe malabsorption or short bowel syndrome may also require partial or total parenteral nutrition.
+However, Crohn’s disease cannot be prevented.
+Therefore, a healthy diet and medications may help to ease symptoms and prevent flare-ups.
+It is a chronic condition that may recur during your child’s life.
+The disease may result in physical, emotional, and social issues.
+But your endless support and encouragement, together with medical care, can help your child live with it.

 2. Pediatric Crohn’s Disease; The National Organization for Rare Disorders